Salem Radio Network News Friday, October 10, 2025

 “Our community needs a member of Congress committed to fighting anyone who attacks our community and someone with a record of delivering results,” Walkinshaw said at a July debate.

 Whitson is a political newcomer who works at the Foundation for Government Accountability, a D.C.-based conservative think tank.
-On the campaign trail, he touted his resume serving Americans through the military and on Capitol Hill advocating for conservative policies.
+On the campaign trail, he highlighted his military service and legislative advocacy for conservative policies.

 Previous